-Dean DeBiase is a Senior KIN Fellow and Adjunct Lecturer at Kellogg School of Management at Northwestern University.
-He has been a guest lecturer and speaker at leading educational institutions including, Hass School of Business – University of California, Wharton School – University of Pennsylvania, Stanford University, Columbia University, University of Massachusetts, University of Wisconsin, University of Chicago, Northern Illinois University, DePaul University, Illinois Institute of Technology, DeVry University, College of Lake County and Lake Forest College.
+He also is guest lecturer and speaker at leading educational institutions including, Hass School of Business – University of California, Wharton School – University of Pennsylvania, Stanford University, Columbia University, University of Massachusetts, University of Wisconsin, University of Chicago, Northern Illinois University, DePaul University, Illinois Institute of Technology, DeVry University, College of Lake County, Lake Forest College and IDEO.

-A member of the Association of Governing Boards of Universities and Colleges, Dean has been instrumental in building experiential-learning curriculum, executive education programs and practitioner-based courses through his board, lecturer and corporate/civic partnering roles with media companies and higher-education learning institutions, including the Woxen School of Business – Hyderabad India, Kellogg Innovation Network – Northwestern University, ADMCi – School for Digital Craftsmanship, Keller Graduate School of Management – DeVry and NIU.
+A member of the Association of Governing Boards of Universities and Colleges, Dean has been instrumental in building experiential-learning curriculum, executive education programs, co-creation, incubator/accelerator and practitioner-based courses through his board, lecturer and corporate/civic partnering roles with media companies and higher-education learning institutions.

-At Northern Illinois University, Dean co-created, produced and taught an experiential course based on The Apprentice TV show, which was aired on local TV, and reported on through multiple news outlets, including NBC5 News.
-The innovative platform was endorsed by Donald Trump, who made a guest appearance on Dean’s class, and later Trump invited him to be a CEO guest host on NBC’s The Celebrity Apprentice.
+At Northern Illinois University, Dean DeBiase and Joe Cullinane co-created, produced and taught an experiential course based on The Apprentice TV show, which was aired on local TV, and reported on through multiple news outlets, including NBC News.
+The innovative platform was endorsed by Donald Trump, who made a guest appearance in their class, and later Trump invited Dean to be a CEO guest host on NBC’s The Celebrity Apprentice.

 The terms “entrepreneurship” and “innovation” often evoke images of a startup in a garage.
 But what about the game-changing innovation generated by large, established corporations?
 Now more than ever, large corporations are focusing on innovation as the key to their growth and prosperity.
 In some instances, it is critical for their very survival.
 These companies are investing in systems and processes to accelerate the pace of innovation—but need their teams to step up in order to win in a competitive marketplace.

-The Corporate Innovation and New Ventures (KIEI-903) course, at Northwestern University’s Kellogg School of Management, addresses the emerging practice of “corporate entrepreneurship,” also called “intrapreneurship,” broadly defined as the application of entrepreneurial capabilities to the development of new ventures within an existing firm.
-In 2014 the course was rebooted by Paul Earle and and Dean DeBiase with some unique student-experience goals in mind, that would 1) create a more experiential-learning ecosystem, taking students out of the classroom into the realities of the boardroom, 2) curate a unique curriculum through impactful sessions and connections with top executives from multi-national corporations, and 3) consider the entrepreneurial movement as an opportunity and tool to drive innovation and growth in and around large enterprises.
+The Corporate Innovation & New Ventures course and Accelerator Program, at Northwestern University’s Kellogg School of Management, addresses the emerging practice of “corporate entrepreneurship,” also called “intrapreneurship,” broadly defined as the application of entrepreneurial capabilities to the development of new ventures within an existing firm.
+In 2014 the course was rebooted by Dean DeBiase with some unique student-experience goals in mind, that would 1) create a more experiential-learning ecosystem, taking students out of the classroom into the realities of the boardroom, 2) curate a unique curriculum through impactful sessions and connections with top executives from multi-national corporations, and 3) consider the entrepreneurial movement as an opportunity and tool to drive innovation and growth in and around large enterprises.